mozilla/releases-comm-central/docs/architecture/folder_storage.md

 the mbox file to remove the message.
 There are extra header fields to help us mark a message as being deleted without needing to rewrite the entire mbox file.

-When a message is deleted, there will be the "deleted" flag added to the header in both the database and `mbox` files.
-If the message exists on the server as well, then the server is told to kick off a deletion operation.
+When a message is deleted, it is removed from the database and an attempt will be made to edit its X-Mozilla-Status header (if it has one) in the mbox to add "Expunged" flag.

-## Folder Compaction

-Folder compaction is simply the act of rebuilding the `mbox` file to remove any messages with the "deleted" flag.
-The frequency of auto-compaction can be set in the Thunderbird settings.
-When this operation is initiated, it goes through every message in the local storage and keeps all messages that have not been marked as deleted.
+For server-backed accounts (IMAP, EWS), a delete operation is also issued to the server.

+Deleted messages are left in place in the mbox until a [folder compaction](folder_compaction) operation occurs.
+Folder compaction reclaims disk space by rebuilding the mbox, discarding any deleted messages.
+It can be instigated manually or run automatically, according to criteria in the Thunderbird settings.

 ## IMAP Example